 All parents want their children to stay healthy.
 We want to help.

-When you choose a CHA primary care doctor for your child, you get an entire health team to support your needs.
+When you choose a CHA doctor for your child, you get an entire health team to support your needs.
 As a Harvard Medical School Teaching Hospital, we offer excellent primary care and specialty services in a warm, friendly environment.
 We also work closely with some of the finest medical facilities in the Boston area for specialty care - and you can stay connected using the new MyCHArt system.

-- We are national leaders in mental health care for children.
+- Nationally-recognized mental health care for children.